uwcse440/web-cse440-sp17/_assignments/assignment4/index.md

 Your poster should include images and limited amounts of text.

 An effective poster size is 32"x40".
-A PowerPoint template available here:
+A PowerPoint template is available here:

 [Cow Project PowerPoint template]({{ site.baseurl }}/samples/4c/poster_template.ppt)